-The project, located in Frechen city, in Cologne administrative region in the southwest of North Rhine Westphalia, is based on number 2 Elizabeth Str and covers an area of more than 3000 square meters.
-The center of the main building consisting of 3 floors and a semi-underground layer.
-The center is designed to accommodate offices as well as housing and can also be used as a place of business.
-The center is close to large grocery stores and shopping centers, combining good business and living conditions, coupled with a moderate population density and good public security.
-This is why the Frechen area is a preferred investment location for Chinese entrepreneurs.
+The Innovation and Bilding center, located in Frechen city, in Cologne administrative region in the southwest of NWR, is based on Elisabeth Street No.2 and covers an area of more than 3000 square meters.
+The center of the main building consisting of 3 floors and a semi-underground layer, which is designed to accommodate offices as well as housing and can also be used as business premises.Close to large grocery stores and shopping centers, the center combines good business and living conditions, as well as medium population density and superior infrastructure to make it the preferred location for businesses.

 GERMAN COLLEGE CAMPUS

 Located in Kölner Str.
 33 in the city center of Frechen, at the western Cologne city border in the northwest of North Rhine-Westphalia, The Education Center covers an area of about 5,000 square meters.
 The project is a four-story residential building developed and constructed by our group in an ideal location right next to the historic train station.
 The three main buildings are connected by two annex buildings.
 The four stories of the building are divided into different functional areas through its well-thought-out scientific design, in order to meet the needs of various kinds of education, business and living requirements.

 The construction of the property was already completed in April 2020.
 Soon thereafter, the Part C of the object was handed over to the University of Applied Sciences for SMEs (FHM, Campus Frechen) and was put into operation in June 2020.
 The project provides targeted education, training and further study activities for minors and adults.
 In cooperation with national and international universities and research institutes, we provide quality education services in various fields such as new engineering, architecture & real estate, fashion and health management, and provide different forms of educational advisory services to promote the cultural exchange between China and Germany.